lithdew/flatend/README.md

 The configuration above will also have Flatend accept and transmit data to other Flatend microservices at 127.0.0.1:9000.

-### Hello World

 Now, let's write our first microservice.

+### NodeJS

 For the following steps I will be using TypeScript, though use whatever flavor of JavaScript you prefer.
 Let's write a function that describes how we want to handle incoming requests for the service `hello_world`.

 ```typescript
 import {Context} from "flatend";